ajna-finance/starter-template/README.md

 # Ajna Starter Kit

 Welcome to the Ajna Starter Kit repository!
-This repository provides a basic setup and configuration to kick-start your development projects using the Ajna framework.
+This repository provides a basic setup and configuration to kick-start your development projects using the Ajna protocol.

-## Repository Description

-The Ajna Starter Kit repository is designed to be a starting point for developers who want to build applications using the Ajna framework.
-It includes a preconfigured project structure, essential dependencies, and sample code to help you get up and running quickly.

 ## Getting Started